Piel de otoño: Plot

 Before dying, she makes her will and leaves Rosario her apartment in Mexico City and Lucía her inheritance in Spain.
 Rosario and Lucía feel great pain for the loss of their dear friend, and gratitude for her generosity.

 One day, by coincidence, Lucía finds out that Liliana has a daughter, and wants to give her up for adoption.
 Lucía, who spent her childhood in an orphanage, will not allow her granddaughter to suffer as she did.

 Determined, Lucía confronts Liliana, who refuses to admit the existence of the little girl.
-Lucía goes to Ramón to ask for his help, but she finds him with Rebeca (Sabine Moussier), his lover.
+Lucía goes to Ramón to ask for his help, but she finds him with Rebeca, his lover.

 Destroyed, Lucía receives the final blow when her son Miguel Ángel blames her for his break-up with his most recent conquest and stops talking to her.
 With a shattered soul and feeling that she is a hindrance for her family, she packs her things and goes to Spain to start a new life and try to find little Natalia.

-In Spain she meets three of Triana's friends: Santiago (René Strickler), a distinguished painter, and Jordi (Luis Javier) and Mayte (Yolanda Ventura), who welcome her with care and offer her a home.
+In Spain she meets three of Triana's friends: Santiago, a distinguished painter, and Jordi and Mayte, who welcome her with care and offer her a home.
 Santiago and Lucía feel attracted to one another immediately, but, although her heart is consumed with love for Santiago, turns out to be "Wind", Lucía is still married and offers him her friendship.

 In short time, Ramón asks for a divorce and annuls their marriage.
 Lucía is able to restart her life with Santiago and her love for him becomes stronger, which causes the love that she had for Ramón to dissolve.
 While Ramón's company collapses from debts and their children's lives sink further into vice and emptiness, Lucía transforms into a new, elegant woman who is sure of herself.

 Lucía discovers her talent for finance upon becoming Mayte's associate and her fortune increases.
 Furthermore, her happiness is immense when, with Santiago's help, she finally finds Natalia.

 Now, Lucía knows that in order to be completely happy, in order to be able to turn over her body and soul to her passionate love for Santiago, she must return to Mexico one more time and confront the fears and pain she left behind so that she can finally take out all of her illusions out of the drawer of memories and take the reins of her destiny.

 The love that Santiago has shown her has reinvigorated her autumn skin, and love never arrives too late.